michaelhdev/project-4/README.md

 <p align="center"><img src="static/img/requirements.jpg"/></p>

-The project was deployed to Heroku at and early stage in the developemnt process and having been integrated with meant there were never any issues deploying.
+The project was deployed to Heroku at and early stage in the developemnt process and having been integrated with Git meant there were never any issues deploying.

 The postgresql, email servers and stripe secret keys were add as environment variables in Heroku.